Tuesday, November 18, 2008

 as well as any time I give my personal information out.

-system of checks and balances is always in jeopardy as we have witnessed in the post 911 world.
+Now I do believe that our government does need to observe the flow of information globally to protect our society.
+In addition, with the rise of sexual predators in our society, parents and individuals need the means to protect their children as well as themselves.
+However, we as citizens have the responsibility to watch the government (and private industry) to make sure they are not going to far.
+The system of checks and balances is always in jeopardy as we have witnessed in the post 911 world.
 Government aside I am troubled by the prospect of private business using information collected about peoples searching habits and then using it for their own monetary gain.
 I conjure the scenario in my head of people with sexual deviant pasts such as rapist and child sex offenders who have served their time and paid their debt to society (in theory…) being pulled back into their sick behavior by pornography providers who target them using their own past search

 histories.